OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/introduction/introduction.md

 Some significant projects such as the OpenCDSS project for the State of Colorado, involve moving government-funded software to full open source projects.

-The GeoProcessor is one of the first major projects that OWF has undertaken as an OWF project.
+The GeoProcessor is one of the first major projects that OWF has undertaken as an independent OWF project.
 The goal is to provide a significant new option for geoprocessing software while also supporting ongoing and new OWF projects.
-Demonstrating the software to the water resources community will hopefully result in streamlined data processing and analysis, allowing the community to focus on solutions to difficult problems.
+Demonstrating the software to the water resources community is expected to result in streamlined data processing and analysis, allowing the community to focus on solutions to difficult problems.
 Through application, OWF hopes to enhance the software over time to address more and more water resources problems.
 OWF accepts funding to enhance the software, provide training,